 Give your eyes some rest by using dark mode while working at night.
 However, they provide both dark and light modes so you can switch anytime you want.

 Track useful metrics through Insights without invading user privacy.
 Getting started with this tool is easy and takes a few minutes of your time.

 Just use their lightweight script to your website page, and you will be given access to a dashboard where you can see various metrics like page views, custom events like scrolling and clicks, etc. To leverage full control of this tool, try adding Insights.js in the form of dependency and use it for tracking.

-Insights is fully typed and support multiple frameworks, including Angular, React, and Vue.
-Respect user privacy by avoiding cookie banners with the help of Insights, which is fully compliant to regulatory authorities.
+Insights are fully typed and support multiple frameworks, including Angular, React, and Vue.
+Respect user privacy by avoiding cookie banners with the help of Insights, which is fully compliant with regulatory authorities.
 If you want, you can also request Insights for a privacy badge for building more trust with your visitors.